epfl-dias/hbp-sp8-mip-federation/README.md

 - Setup the manager node(s).
 - Add the worker nodes.
-- Add name labels to the nodes to allow proper assignation of the different services.
+- Add `name` labels to the nodes to allow proper assignation of the different services.
-- Start "services", which are described in docker-compose.yml files: Exareme, Consul and Portainer.
+- Start *services*, which are described in docker-compose.yml files: Exareme, Consul, etc…

 In the following we are going to use only one master node.
 More can be added for improved availability.